vipinsao/ai-interview-platform/README.md

-# 🧠 AI Interview Recruiter
+# 🧠 AI Interview Platform

 > Transform how companies hire and how candidates prepare.
 AI-powered mock interviews with real feedback, powered by Next.js and Supabase.